-The Group manages its interest rate risk using an in-house IRRBB model that considers the repricing mismatch on positions denominated in different currencies.
-In line with the EBA/GL/2018/02 the interest rate shocks are performed on 'material' currencies, which in 2022 are USD and EUR, but the Group monitors and sets risk parameters on the basis of the consolidated position.
-Those assets and liabilities in currencies which are not 'material' are combined with the Group's assets and liabilities in its primary currency, USD, and shocked using the USD based stresses.
+The existing in-house IRRBB model considers the repricing mismatch on positions denominated in different currencies.
+The interest rate shocks are performed on 'material' currencies, which in 2023 are USD and EUR, but the Group monitors and sets risk parameters on the basis of the consolidated position.
+Those assets and liabilities in currencies which are not 'material' are combined with the Group's assets and liabilities in its primary currency, USD, and shocked using the USD-based stresses.
 The model provides the effect the 6 European Central Bank mandated interest rate shock scenarios have on the EVE and NII.

 An assessment of IRRBB expressly excludes items that are considered to be part of the trading book, as position risk accounts for a changing interest rate's effect on the value of a traded instrument.
-Furthermore, the Bank's trading book does not satisfy the definition of a 'Small trading book' (i.e., the size of the trading book is not less than €50 million and not less than 5% of the total assets).
-In this respect, the Bank does not include its Trading book business in the calculation of IRRBB (par.
-115(b) of the EBA/GL/2018/02).
+Furthermore, the Bank's trading book does not satisfy the definition of a 'Small trading book' (i.e., the size of the trading book is not less than EUR 50 million and not less than 5% of the total assets).
+In this respect, the Bank does not include its Trading book business in the calculation of IRRBB as described in the EBA guidelines.
 Therefore, the IRRBB model includes only those banking book items that are sensitive to changes in the interest rate.